SeavantUUz/sorcerer/README.md

 # sorcerer

-A service can be used to watch events from coschain and publish it to all subscribers.
+A service can be used to watch events from coschain and publish them to all subscribers.

 Still under development.